Voteshield/pritunl-zero-ecs-bastion/README.md

 #### Env *BASTION_USER*

-The username for the shared account users will utilize to log on with.
+The username for the shared local account users will utilize to authenticate to the host with.
+Note that *usually* shared accounts are a horrible practice, but at this point the users are authenticated via their IAP account and their keys are signed.

 #### AWS Elastic IP

 Ah, [the problem with Fargate](https://itnext.io/getting-a-persistant-address-to-a-ecs-fargate-container-3df5689f6e56).
 There are a lot of ways to tackle this, but the long story short is you will need a persistent IP to prevent host key ID change errors.
+At VoteShield, we use a Network Load Balancer.